linemos/kubernetes-intro/codelabs/introduction-to-kubernetes-cluster.md

 We need a cluster where we want to run our application.

 You can create the cluster both in the Console view in your browser and by the gcloud command line tool.
-We will use the Console to do it and also look at the equivalent gcloud command.
+We will use the Console to do it and also look at the equivalent gcloud command provided by the Google Console.

   1. Visit [Google Cloud Console](https://console.cloud.google.com/) in your browser.
      Click on *Kubernetes Engine* in the left side menu.
 If you are asked to enable the engine, do so.
 Read [this](https://cloud.google.com/kubernetes-engine/kubernetes-comic/) cartoon while you wait for it to get ready.